ejboettcher/tutorial/en/django_installation/instructions.md

 ### Installing packages with requirements

-A requirements file keeps a list of dependencies to be installed using `pip install`:
+A requirements file keeps a list of dependencies to be installed using `pip install`:.
+Think of it as the recipe file.

-First create a `requirements.txt` file inside of the `djangogirls/` folder, using the code editor that you installed earlier.
+**First:** Create a `requirements.txt` file inside of the `djangogirls/` folder, using the code editor that you installed earlier.
 You do this by opening a new file in the code editor and then saving it as `requirements.txt` in the `djangogirls/` folder.
 Your directory will look like this:

 ```
 djangogirls